DinIftikhar/MachineLearning_with_ScikitLearn/README.md

-# Machine Learning and Deep Learning projects with Python
+# Machine Learning with Scikit Learn
-This repository contains my all machine learning and deep learning projects using scikit-learn, tensorflow keras, and pythorch in Python Jupyter notebook.
+This repository contains my all machine learning projects using Scikit Learn in Python Jupyter Notebook.
+It has been further divided into three sub-categories.
+- Regression based projects
+- Classification based projects
+- Clustering based projects